hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 You can allow access to specified nodes in the [permissions configuration file](#permissions-configuration-file).
-With node allowlisting enabled, communication is only between nodes in the allowlist
+With node allowlisting enabled, communication is only between nodes in the allowlist.

 !!! example "Nodes allowlist in the permissions configuration file"